 Helping Someone with a Benzodiazepine Addiction

-If someone you know is struggling with a benzodiazepine addiction, it is important to recognise that your first priority is to protect yourself, and that they will be unable to be helped unless they are able to acknowledge their condition and to request that help themselves.
+If someone you know is struggling with benzodiazepine addiction, it is important to recognise that your first priority is to protect yourself.
 Rather than confronting them directly to voice your suspicions and concerns, first speak with an addiction specialist about your situation; they will be able to give you advice about the best way to proceed, which may include how to organise an intervention and what facilities and treatment options may be appropriate.

 Benzodiazepines Addiction Support Groups in the UK

 Numerous support groups including Narcotics Anonymous (NA) are active across the UK providing help to those addicted to substances of abuse including benzodiazepines.